 Identity Counseling Psychology is a counseling and psychotherapy practice in Ann Arbor, Michigan offering therapy services for couples, families, children, adolescents and adults.
 The therapists at IDENTITY specialize in both individual counseling for relationship issues as well as couples therapy, also known as marriage counseling or relationship counseling.
-Ashley Safiedine, LLPC and Danielle Nicholls-Slovinski, LMSW, IMH-E(IV) are the only IDENTITY clinicians providing couples therapy at this time.
-To learn more about Ashley and her background, or Danielle and her background, or to schedule a couples therapy appointment, check out Ashley’s clinical profile or Danielle’s clinical profile, or contact us today.
+Danielle Nicholls-Slovinski, LMSW, IMH-E(IV) is the only IDENTITY clinician providing couples therapy at this time.
+To learn more about Danielle and her background, or to schedule a couples therapy appointment, check out Danielle’s clinical profile, or contact us today.

 What Is Couples Therapy?